apache/mxnet/docs/api/clojure/ndarray.md

 (ndarray/->vec a) ;=>  [2.0 2.0 2.0 2.0 2.0]
 ```

-Other arithmetic operations are similar
+Other arithmetic operations are similar.

 ### Slice Operations